cutsin/require-yml/README.md

 It's instead of [require-yaml](https://www.npmjs.com/package/require-yaml) because of [this reason](http://nodejs.org/api/globals.html#globals_require_extensions).

-And, it can load a yml|yaml|json file or whole directory.
+And, it can require a yml/yaml/json file/whole directory, or with iterator, or use async callback.

 ## Install